Mr. PlayasMexico's Insider Beach Guide

 The Muyil archaeological site sits at the northern entrance to the reserve and is included in most tours.
 It is a Maya site set in thick jungle with a coastal watchtower that gives you a view over the lagoon.
 It receives a fraction of the visitors that Tulum's ruins get and has a genuinely different atmosphere — quieter, more forested, more remote feeling even though it is accessible by paved road.

 From Muyil, most tours take a boat into the lagoon channel system.
-The channels are flanked by mangroves on both sides, the water is shallow and clear, and the bird watching here is exceptional — herons, roseate spoonbills, frigate birds, and dozens of species you will not see anywhere else on the Yucatán coast.
+The channels are flanked by mangroves, the water is shallow and clear, and the bird watching here is exceptional — herons, roseate spoonbills, frigate birds, and dozens of species you will not see anywhere else on the Yucatán coast.
 Crocodiles are present in the channels and you will likely see at least one.
 They are not a threat from the boat.

 The floating experience: the boat takes you to a channel section where a current runs, you jump in with a life jacket, and you float for about 30 minutes through the mangrove passage.
 It is not a thrill ride — it is meditative, cool, and one of the more unusual things you can do in the Riviera Maya.
 Worth doing once.